CLICK HERE FOR INDEX PAGE

 FIRST ANGLE - ORTHOGRAPHIC PROJECTION

-This orthographic projection appears to have three separate drawings but they are the same L-shape.
-The first drawing is the front view (drawn looking straight at the front of the L-shape), the second is a drawing of the L-shape seen from the side and last of all a drawing from above known as a plan view.
+The correct method of presenting the three views, in first angle orthographic projection is shown below.
+The drawing is composed of a front, side and plan view of the L-shaped object.
+The first drawing is the front view (drawn looking straight at the front of the L-shape), the second is a drawing of the L-shape seen from the side (known as side view) and last of all a drawing from above known as a plan view.
 The red lines are faint guidelines and they are drawn to help keep each view in line, level and the same size.

 THE SIDE VIEW

-Now imagine standing directly at the side of the L-shape, the drawing opposite shows exactly what you would see.
+Now imagine standing directly in front of the L-shape, the drawing opposite shows exactly what you would see.

 Draw an orthographic projection of a H-shape.
 Clearly show the front, side and plan views and use guidelines to keep them level.